spiegel421/musicord-bot/README.md

 # musicord-bot

-The official bot of the /r/Music Discord server.
+The once-official bot of the /r/Music Discord server, while I moderated there.

 Note addressed to the reviewers of my job application at Gitlab.